Anyone with access to NDIS funds must follow relevant Australian laws, rules and regulations.

-We are here to help participants and nominees use their NDIS funds lawfully.
+We are here to help you use your NDIS funds lawfully.
 We want to help you do the right thing.

-When choosing what supports you want to buy with your NDIS funds, you have a range of rights and responsibilities.
+You have rights and responsibilities when choosing what supports you want to buy with your NDIS funds,

 You are responsible for making sure the supports are:

-- directly related to your disability and in-line with your plan
+- directly related to your disability and align with your plan

 - not covered or delivered by another service system or organisation (eg. Medicare or private health insurer).